-And that, my friends, leads to the Biblical word, shalom.
-Peace is not found in this world's self-help plans, but is rather found in being connected on a deeper level with God, with other believers and with our faith.
-It is then you will find peace in all its beauty and wholeness.
+Peace is not found in this world's self-help plans; rather it is found in being connected on a deeper level with God; with other believers; with our faith.
+It is then the Bible assures you will find peace in all its beauty and wholeness.

-Billy Graham, through his 60+ years of preaching, has often laid out the four steps where you can find true peace with God.
-I remember hearing him share this message when I was a young boy, as well as in recent years, and each time I hear it I renew and recommit my life to Jesus.
+Billy Graham through his 70+ years of preaching has often laid out the four steps where you can find true peace with God.
+I remember hearing him share this message when I was a young boy as well as in recent years; each time I hear it I renew and recommit my life to Jesus.

 The first step to find peace is to recognize God's plan.
 God loves you and wants to give you his plan that begins with the gift of eternal life.
-However, millions of people are missing out on salvation because they do not know that they are lost and headed for eternal destruction.
+However, millions of people are missing out on salvation because they do not know that they are lost and living in darkness.